alixedi/land/apps/lituk.md

       After attempting each mock test, you can also review your scores which will show you exactly which areas you need to work on.
     title: Can I prepare for my Life in the Uk test by just giving Mock Tests?
   - text: Yes.
-We regulary update our app in accordance with Official Life in the Uk Handbook.
-All the content in Life in the UK Untangled app is carefylly written by professional experts.
+We regularly update our app in accordance with the Official Life in the Uk Handbook.
+All the content in the Life in the UK Untangled app is carefully developed by professional experts.
     title: Does the app have all the updated content?
   - text: >-
       Yes!
 The Life in the UK Untangled app works on the iPad as well as Android